solarwinds/snap-plugin-lib/tutorial/08-collector/README.md

 In the first line we are calling `TotalCpuUsage`, which is part of `Proxy` interface.
 Then we handle possible errors by wrapping it into new one.
-If there were no error, metric is added to results by calling `ctx.AddMetric()`.
+If there were no errors, metric is added to results by calling `ctx.AddMetric()`.

 > You can ignore error value returned from `ctx.AddMetric()`.
 It's should be rather used only during debugging (see [explanation](https://github.com/librato/snap-plugin-lib-go/tree/ao-12231-tutorial_ch89/tutorial/faq#should-i-have-to-handle-error-value-from-ctxaddmetric-and-ctxaddmetricwithtag-))